East German officer who opened Berlin Wall wept moments later

 Yet many wonder if the showdown could have ended in bloodshed if someone else had been in charge that evening.

 "I think about that a lot," he acknowledged.
 "I wonder if others would have reacted differently in that situation.
-But it's pointless to philosophise about it.
+But it's pointless to philosophize about it.
 What happened happened."

 (Reporting By Erik Kirschbaum; editing by Ralph Boulton)